Japan foot-and-mouth outbreak: June

+By June 30, Japan had culled and buried all vaccinated animals.

 July

-On July 4, a report said that FMD would infect human but the Ministry of AFF denied it.
+On July 4, a report suggested that foot-and-mouth disease (FMD) could infect human.
+However, the Ministry of AFF denied these claims.

 On July 16, a cattle farmer Mr. Komoda (Takanabe town) made an announcement that he approved of slaughtering his prized 6 stud bulls so that the central government could lift restrictions in the infected area.
-The media reported this would help hasten the restart of Miyazaki Wagyu beef exports.
+The media reported this decision would help hasten the restart of Miyazaki Wagyu beef exports.

 Mr. Komoda had been resisting against slaughtering them who come from the line of Yasuhira, a legendary Miyazaki stud bull.

-Reports said the economic damage by losing them would be more than 70 billion yen.
+According to reports, the economic damage by losing them would be more than 70 billion yen.

 August

 On August 26, Miyazaki governor Higashikokubaru announced that the Foot-Mouth disease was eradicated.
 It took lives of about 290,000 cattle.

 Impact on the Japanese beef industry

 On April 20, 2010, the export of all Japanese beef was banned.
 On April 21, local government was confused because the Japanese Government gave no instructions.
 There was not enough of disinfectant prepared by a local agricultural union to be distributed to all the farmers.
 Miyazaki Livestock Improvement Association stopped producing sperm straws which make up the major part of Japan's production (15,000 a year).
 The amount of stock in distribution would last for 2 months; remaining stocks for about 1 year.